anishk74/Maze-Solver/README.md

 # Maze-Solver
-A DFS based Maze Solver
+A Depth-First-Search based Maze Solver

 Try with the following mazes